Survivorship Nutrition

 • Be confident.
 Feel less overwhelmed about eating healthy and improve your sense of well-being.

 BRA will be offering two nutrition sessions every month!
 Each hour session will be focused on its own topic and consists of three parts: a topic review, Q+A, and an activity/recipe demonstration.
-Pre-registration is required for each session.
+Pre-registration is required for each session and registration closes the Monday prior to the session.

 • Eating the Rainbow: A diet rich in fruits and vegetables is a key aspect of a breast cancer survivorship diet.
 During this session, we’ll learn about how many fruits and vegetables we should be eating each day and discuss how to make sure we’re eating a colorful variety.
 We’ll also look at choosing between organic and conventional produce and the benefits and drawbacks of each.